-- ☐ Focused history and physical exam - Blood glucose, temperature and oxygen saturation assessment - Determine possibility of third trimester pregnancy, if appropriate - Assess scene for possible toxin, overdose or trauma - ☐ Cardiac monitor, ETCO2, and pulse oximetry monitoring, when available - ☐ Treatment Plan - Do not restrain, but do provide protection from injury during the tonic-clonic phase - Spinal motion restriction per Spinal Motion Restriction Guideline - Ensure patients experiencing febrile seizures are not excessively dressed or bundled - Any child <12 months old with seizure activity should be encouraged to be transported - ☐ Key Considerations: - Intranasal (IN) and intramuscular (IM) routes are preferred for first line administration of benzodiazepines - Intravenous (IV) administration of benzodiazepines is appropriate once an IV is in place - Rectal administration is not recommended

-PEDIATRIC (<15 years of Age) NOTE: Pediatric weight based dosing should not exceed Adult dosing.

-- ☐ Maintain open airway with patient in the recovery position - ☐ Assist patient's family or caretaker with any home medication treatments

-- ☐ Advanced airway, vascular access and fluid therapy - ☐ Benzodiazepines: cut dose in half if the patient is under the influence of narcotics or alcohol
+- ☐ Focused history and physical exam Blood glucose, temperature and oxygen saturation assessment Determine possibility of third trimester pregnancy, if appropriate Assess scene for possible toxin, overdose or trauma ☐ Cardiac monitor, ETCO2, and pulse oximetry monitoring, when available ☐ Treatment Plan Do not restrain, but do provide protection from injury during the tonic-clonic phase Spinal motion restriction per Spinal Motion Restriction Guideline Ensure patients experiencing febrile seizures are not excessively dressed or bundled Any child <12 months old with seizure activity should be encouraged to be transported ☐ Key Considerations: Intranasal (IN) and intramuscular (IM) routes are preferred for first line administration of benzodiazepines Intravenous (IV) administration of benzodiazepines is appropriate once an IV is in place Rectal administration is not recommended ADULT PEDIATRIC (<15 years of Age) NOTE: Pediatric weight based dosing should not exceed Adult dosing. ☐ Maintain open airway with patient in the ☐ Maintain open airway with patient in the recovery recovery position position ☐ Assist patient's family or caretaker with any Assist patient's family or caretaker with any home home medication treatments medication treatments AEMT AEMT ☐ Advanced airway, vascular access and fluid Advanced airway, vascular access and fluid therapy therapy Benzodiazepines: cut dose in half if the patient Benzodiazepines: cut in half if the patient is is under the influence of narcotics or alcohol under the influence of narcotics or alcohol Midazolam IN/IV/IO - 5 mg, may repeat once in Midazolam 5 minutes, if needed.
+Total max dose: - o IN/IM: 0.2 mg/kg (max 5 mg), may repeat once in 5 minutes, if needed.
+Total max dose: 10 mg - o IV/IO 0.1 mg/kg (max10 mg), may repeat once in 5 minutes, if needed.
+Total max dose: 10 mg preferred unless no other options) • Lorazepam